paulchyz/OCI_Streaming_Pipeline/README.md

 - Press `ESC` to escape `insert` mode.
 - Save your edits and exit the `vi` editor by typing `:wq`.

-18. Now that you have finished making the necessary edits to your Function logic, deploy your Function to OCIR, and associate it with the application object you created.
+19. Now that you have finished making the necessary edits to your Function logic, deploy your Function to OCIR, and associate it with the application object you created.
 ```
 fn -v deploy --app streaming_app
 ```

-Congratulations!
-You've successfully deployed your Function!
+<b>Congratulations!
+You've successfully deployed your Function!</b>

 ### Deploy Service Connector
 In this section, you will deploy a Service Connector instance, using the <i>O</i>racle <i>C</i>loud <i>id</i>entifier (OCID) of your Function and the same Resource Manager Stack you created [earlier in this lab](#deploy-infrastructure-using-resource-manager).